AkashChauhanSoftEngi/JavaFileHandling2024/README.md

 > 2. SerializationExample class demonstrates serialization and deserialization of the MyClass object.
 > 3. In the main method, an instance of MyClass is serialized to a file named "object.ser".
 > 4. Then, the object is deserialized from the same file, and the deserialized object is printed.

+## 9. What will happen if we directly use FileWriter.write(s1) instead of BufferedWriter.write(s1) method?